About the University of Ghana

 A one-week orientation program is a compulsory part of each semester's program, and is mandatory for participants in the Brockport University of Ghana Program.
 Students are expected to arrive in Accra in time to begin their studies with this introductory course.
 The orientation course includes field trips and excursions and continues during the semester with a schedule of organized activities.

-Fees for the Ghnana: University of Ghana Program
+Fees for Brockport's Ghana: University of Ghana Program

 - TUITION (at Brockport and at the University of Ghana)